Ka1aschNikoV/course-devops/README.md

 • **Version management; use of branches etc**

-- Branch "project" was used, and is the only branch to be inspected.
+- Branch "project" was used in both gitlab and github, and is the only branch to be inspected.
 Push into GitLab repo triggers gitlab-runner actions

 • **Building tools**